Mohamed5550/Clean-Code-Book-Notes/Notes/Chapter 1.md

 ## The Boy Scout Rule

-- It is not enought to write a clean code, you have to keep it clean over time
+- It is not enough to write a clean code, you have to keep it clean over time
 - `Leaave the campground cleaner than you found it`
 - Suggestions about cleaning code
   - Improve a name of a variable